gkane26/djreadr/README.md

 #### Requirements

-You must have datajoint installed in a python environment.
-Further, the directory with your schema definitions must be installed as a python module in the same environment.
-To install your schema directory as a python module:
+You must have datajoint installed in a python environment, and you must be able to import your python-datajoint schema (just as you would in python).
+The working directory of your R session can be set to your datajoint schema directory (to import in python using `from . import my_schema`).
+Preferably, you can install your python-datajoint schema as a python module, which can be imported from any location.
+To do so:
- - add an `__init__.py` file to the schema directory.
-This file should contain one line: `from . import *`
+ - add an `__init__.py` file to the schema directory (can be empty)
- - in a terminal, navigate to the schema directory and run: `pip install -e .`
+ - create a `setup.py` file in the parent directory

 #### Installation